HulyaMartli/HulyaMartli/README.md

 Hey there <img src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" alt="Waving Hand" width="30">

 I am Hulya, aka.
 Guerillagi.
 I started my coding journey while studying Chemical Engineering 👩🏻‍🔬 but I realized I wanted to spend my life surrounded by design 🎨 and coding 👩🏻‍💻 rather than pursuing engineering.
 Thus, I am trying to explore ways to express myself through design and coding.
 I generally gained experience in the management area; that was the path life offered me at that time.
 Still, I also worked in the tech business for 2 years, assisting customers and teams with technical support, content publishing, translation, and management.
 So, I was fortunately involved with technology.
-You can always check my <a href="#linkedin">LinkedIn profile</a> for more details.
+You can always check my other <a href="#platforms">accounts</a> to learn more about me.

 Nowadays, I am all about learning something new, and I am in a career transition full of excitement, constant learning, and code to death kind of period!